Murrumbidgee General Security Allocation Situation.

 But more critically, we’d like to understand your water situation in more depth, and what all the above means to your own situation.
 That way we can help you make more strategic decisions about your water plan, perhaps even considering multiple-year scenarios.

-Your water broker shouldn’t just buy or sell water for you based on today’s market; they should understand the full situation before recommending any actions.
+Your water broker shouldn’t just buy or sell water for you based on today’s market; they should understand your full situation before recommending any actions.

 Aquire sure does business differently.